Bradie Tennell: 2017–18 season: Olympic team bronze and first Grand Prix medal

 Janes, about Tennell's free skate, said that Tennell was "peaking at just the right moment" and that she "showcased to perfection", although Janes felt that Tennell needed "more polish in the nuanced aspects of performance-based scores".
 Jeré Longman of the New York Times, who called Tennell "a most improbable American champion" and "self-possessed and unexcitable", also called Tennell's free skate "a composed, nearly flawless performance as Cinderella".
 She executed her triple Lutz-triple toe loop combination "with metronomic precision".
 She came in first place after her free skate by almost five points with a career-best score of 219.51 points, again beating Nagusu, who came in second place in the free skate.
 Longman, who reported that Tennell had successfully completed every triple jump she had attempted for three competitions, also said that she handled the pressure of possibly qualifying for the Olympics with no outward sign of nervousness.
 Tennell won her first Nationals gold medal; Nagusu won the silver medal, and Chen won the bronze medal.
 All three were named to the U.S. Olympics team.
 According to reporter Philip Hersh, Tennell was chosen because whereas she had excelled all season, her competitors had not.
 She was also able to make up for her struggles the previous season.
 Reporter Christine Brennan called choosing Tennell instead of Wagner, a more well-known, established, and experienced skater despite her fourth-place finish at Nationals, "a gamble" for U.S. Figure Skating.
 The 2018 Games were Tennell's first Olympics.
 United Airlines paid for her mother and two brothers to travel to PyeongChang to watch her compete, after the company discovered that the family had set up a GoFundMe page to raise money for the trip.
 She came into the Olympics as a "long shot", although Gary D'Amato of the Milwaukee Journal Sentinel called Tennell "the dark horse" of the Olympics.

 Tennell skated a clean and error-free short program for the team competition.
 She had the support of the Korean audience due to the Korean piece of music she used.
 She successfully completed her first and hardest jump combination, a triple Lutz-triple toe loop, as well as every other jump in her program.
 She continued her consistency with her "textbook technique and reliability in landing jumps".
-She received lower scores for her choreography, skating skills, and transitions compared to more experienced skaters like Katelyn Osmond from Canada and Carolina Kostner from Italy.
+She received lower scores for her choreography, skating skills, and transitions compared to more experienced skaters like Kaetlyn Osmond from Canada and Carolina Kostner from Italy.
 She came in fifth place out of ten competitors, earning 68.94 points and helping the U.S. win a bronze medal in the team event.
 Tennell said that she was happy with her performance: "I don't think I could have asked for a better first program at the Olympics".